HubSpot/ui-extensions-examples/mapbox-api/README.md

 ## Step 5: Install dependencies

 Now in the CLI, enter into this newly created folder by `cd mapbox-api`.
-Run `npm install` to install the dependencies for this project.
+You will need to run `npm install` in both the `/src/app/extensions` and `/src/app/app.functions` directories to install the dependencies for this project.

 ### Step 6: Upload project